ynput/OpenPype/website/docs/manager_ftrack_actions.md

 * Entity types: Project, Typed Context
 * User roles: Pypeclub, Administrator, Project manager

 Synchronization to Avalon of Ftrack's hierarchical Custom attributes is a bit complicated so we decided to split synchronization process into 2 actions.
 This action updates hierarchical Custom attributes of selected entities (Project, Shot, Sequence, etc.) and all their nested entities to pipeline database.
 This action is also triggered automatically after successfully finished [Sync To Avalon](#sync-to-avalon) action.

 There are 2 versions of **Sync Hier Attrs** first labeled as **server** second as **local**.
-* **server** version will be processed with [event server](admin_ftrack#event-server)
+* **server** version will be processed with [event server](module_ftrack#event-server)
-* **local** version will be processed with user's OpenPype tray application
+* **local** version will be processed with user's OpenPype application

 It is recommended to use **local** version if possible to avoid unnecessary deceleration of event server.